Get the facts you need to take action where you live!

-- 222 private schools have applied to participate in the statewide private school tuition voucher program in 2018-2019
+- 317 private schools are participating in the statewide private school tuition voucher program in 2019-2020.
+The program provides taxpayer funded vouchers to attend private schools for 43,450 students.

 - Married families of four making $61,120 or less are eligible to receive a taxpayer funded voucher for their children to participate in the Wisconsin Parental Choice Program (WPCP)

-- 84% of children receiving vouchers in the WPCP in the 2017-2018 school year were either already attending private schools, homeschooled, or new to Wisconsin schools.
-Only 16% of students receiving vouchers in the WPCP program transferred from public schools in 2017-2018.
+- 87% of children receiving vouchers in the WPCP since it began were either already attending private schools, homeschooled, or new to Wisconsin schools.
+Only 13% of students receiving vouchers in the WPCP program transferred from public schools.

 - 230 of Wisconsin’s 426 public schools districts received less state aid in 2017-2018 than they did in 2016-2017

-- The caps for enrollment are slowly being lifted every year until they are set in statute to be lifted entirely in 2026-27 school year.
+- The caps for enrollment on the statewide voucher program are slowly being lifted every year until they are set in statute to be lifted entirely in 2026-27 school year.